M (Marvel Comics): M/Penance/M-Twins

-Skin leads the team through East Los Angeles in search of his cousin Gil.
-Skin's ex-girlfriend Tores, tipped off by Operation: Zero Tolerance, corners the team in hopes of killing Skin.
-Prime Sentinels soon destroy the house, with Generation X, Gil, and Tores barely escaping.
-Meanwhile, Sean, Emma, and Penance intercept a distress call from the X-Men, who have been shot down by Operation: Zero Tolerance, and head to Emma's home.
-They are met by Emplate's henchman D.O.A., who arranges a deal: Emplate will reveal Monet's location in exchange for Penance.
-After being attacked by Prime Sentinels, Synch syncs with Monet and learns her nature as a gestalt being.
-Gil sets off a huge explosion to destroy the hideout and the Sentinels, which separates Nicole and Claudette and leaves them comatose.
+Monet, alongside most of Generation X, are later attacked by Operation: Zero Tolerance.
+Banshee, Emma Frost, and Penance meet Emplate's henchman D.O.A., who arranges a deal: Monet's location in exchange for Penance.
+After being attacked by Prime Sentinel forces, Synch synchronizes with Monet and learns her nature as a gestalt being.
+Skin's cousin Gil sets off a huge explosion to destroy the Sentinels, which separates Nicole and Claudette and leaves them comatose.

 Soon after, Emplate returns and fuses with the M-twins, creating a new persona called "M-Plate".
 When the three of them separate, the twins finally learn what their brother did to Monet.
 Synch convinces Nicole to reveal the truth to the rest of the team.
-Immediately after Nicole's story, the twins merge with Monet, restoring her human form.
+The twins merge with Monet, restoring her human form and trapping the twins inside Penance.

-Returning to normal, the traumatized M becomes self-reliant and outwardly harsh and defensive to make up for her fear and insecurity, causing her to clash with many of her Generation X teammates.
-The only person she allows to see her vulnerabilities is Synch, with whom she starts a brief romantic relationship.
-When Emplate returns, Jubilee causes an explosion which separates the twins and transforms the Penance body into a separate entity.
+Returning to normal, the traumatized M becomes self-reliant, harsh and defensive, causing her to clash with many of her teammates, except for Synch, with whom she starts a brief romantic relationship.
+When Emplate returns, Jubilee causes an explosion which separates the twins and makes Penance a separate entity.